awsdocs/amazon-efs-user-guide/doc_source/limits.md

 | Number of VPCs for each file system | 1 |

 **Note**
 Clients can also connect to mount targets in another account or VPC\.
-For more information, see [Mounting EFS File Systems from Another Account or VPC](manage-fs-access-vpc-peering.md)\.
+For more information, see [Mounting EFS file systems from another account or VPC](manage-fs-access-vpc-peering.md)\.

 ## Quotas for NFS Clients<a name="limits-client-specific"></a>